Cherng Program in Honors

 The CIRCA Scholars Program, a problem-based interdisciplinary approach to learning and research (Cherng Interdisciplinary Research in Contemporary Affairs) is built upon a two-semester course sequence and study abroad/away experiences that explores the interconnected threads of current issues and problems facing humanity.
 First semester students will examine global issues, from peace and conflict to education and learning, by defining problems, analyzing different stakeholder’s perspectives, reviewing evidence, and re-framing solutions.
 Second semester, students choose one global issue to look further into, framed through a research and leadership.

 Dr. Jenny Tone-Pah-Hote, Assistant Professor of American Studies at the University of North Carolina at Chapel Hill, has been named the inaugural Andrew and Peggy Cherng Distinguished Visiting Scholar.
-She will be coming to Mizzou in November to deliver a public talk, to be followed by a reception, entitled We’ll Show You Boys How to Dance: Kiowa Dance and Painting, 1928-1940.
+She visited Mizzou in November 2017 to deliver a public talk, entitled We’ll Show You Boys How to Dance: Kiowa Dance and Painting, 1928-1940.

-In summer of 2017, the Honors College was pleased to accept eleven students as Cherng Summer Scholars, to participate in a full-time, ten week, summer research or artistry program for Mizzou’s most accomplished rising MU juniors and seniors.
+Beginning in the summer of 2017, the Honors College was pleased to accept its first cohort of twelve students as Cherng Summer Scholars, to participate in a full-time, ten week, summer research or artistry program for Mizzou’s most accomplished rising MU juniors and seniors.
 These scholars participated in individually designed theoretical research, applied research, or artistry projects, under the mentorship of an MU faculty member in the field.
 At the conclusion of the summer the research and artistry projects were presented at the Summer Undergraduate Research Forum.
+Each summer we will induct a new cohort of twelve students into this prestigious cohort.

 Cherng Prize and Distinguished Visiting Faculty Program